PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     **Greenhouse***:   set Greenhouse = TRUE if plants were grown in a greenhouse, growth chamber, or pots.
-If a 'warming chamber' or 'greenhouse' is used as the experimental manipulation, but is not used in the control treatments, Greenhouse = FALSE.
+If a 'warming chamber' or 'greenhouse' is used as the experimental manipulation but not used in the control treatments, Greenhouse = FALSE.

     **Soil**:   Soil class is entered as a categorical variable that describes the